olafur-palsson/purple-rain/README.md

 -Haven't checked the rest because I don't care and nobody is paying me to do this.

 ## Features!!!
 16.2.18:
--String green and Integer teal now contrast a little more.
+1. PROPER REGEX (it's actually readable now to people who know it, lol).
--Embed color (blue-purple #9580FF) -> (green #31E31E).
+2. String green and Integer teal now contrast a little more.
--PROPER REGEX (it's actually readable now to people who know it, lol).
+3. Embed color (blue-purple #9580FF) -> (green #31E31E).

 ![alt text](./update.png)
 ![alt text](./2.png)